 Before we get into those questions, let me tell you a story.
-I have a three, soon to be four year old daughter.
-Like any other kid, she loves her sugar – chocolates, ice cream, cake etc. When she was young she would ask for an ice cream and I would say ‘not today’ and she would be sad and walk away.
-As she grew up, one day she asked if she can have an ice cream and as usual I said, ‘not today’.
+I have a three, soon to be a four-year-old daughter.
+Like any other kid, she loves her sugar – chocolates, ice cream, cake, etc. When she was young she would ask for ice cream and I would say ‘not today’ and she would be sad and walk away.
+As she grew up, one day she asked if she can have ice cream and as usual I said, ‘not today’.
 What surprised me was her follow-up statement, “OK, then when can I have it, dad?”
 She was growing up and it made me think for a bit and I said tomorrow.
 Now, she did not understand the concept of tomorrow at that time.
 She never asked the next day.
 A few weeks later she figured out what ‘tomorrow’ meant and she asked for ice cream the next day.
 I tried to say no but this time her reply was ”but you said I can have it today.”
-Well, believe it or not this a supply chain at a personal level.
+Well, believe it or not, this a supply chain at a personal level.

 Here’s how it should look:

-Phase 1: We need Qty N of Product A on Date X, what can supplier provide?
+Phase 1: We need Qty N of Product A on Date X, what can the supplier provide?

-EDI 855 – Order acknowledgement received from vendor with date commitments
+EDI 855 – Order acknowledgment received from a vendor with date commitments

-EDI 810 – Invoice received from vendor for products delivered
+EDI 810 – Invoice received from a vendor for products delivered

-Phase 2: When did supplier ship the product?
+Phase 2: When did the supplier ship the product?
 Were there any delays from carriers?

 EDI 856 – Advanced ship notice